Park Tool I-Beam Review

 Value

-At a retail price of only $27, we'd generally be inclined to say the IB-3 is a good value.
-Because we spun the Torx 25 head on its very first use and this tool has worst in test ergonomics and is generally awkward to use, we would say that your money is better spent elsewhere.
+For the price, we'd generally be inclined to say the IB-3 is a good value.
+However, because we spun the Torx 25 head on its very first use and this tool has the worst in test ergonomics and is generally awkward to use, we would say that your money is better spent elsewhere.

 Conclusion

 We think it is rare that a bike tool from Park Tool doesn't knock our socks off, but this is one of those times.
 Their IB-3 multi-tool doesn't compare to the competition in this case.
 It is bulky, with poor ergonomics and questionable durability.
-If you're looking for the best value in a multi-tool, we suggest checking out the Blackburn Tradesman which retails for $3 more and has more functions and better overall design.
+If you're looking for the best value in a multi-tool, we suggest checking out the Blackburn Tradesman which retails for around the same price and has more functions and better overall design.

 Other Versions and Accessories